frec-3044/climate-change-template/lesson.md

  - How do we read and plot this data in a scriptable & reproducible manner?
  - How do we communicate technical analysis in notebook formats that combine code, text, and visuals?

 ## Objectives

   - Become familiar with a wide range of tabular data formats
   - Become familiar reading data into R and generating plots in `ggplot`
-  - Demonstrate ability to use RStudio, GitHub, and Travis-CI workflow to demonstrate reproducible output.
+  - Demonstrate ability to use RStudio and GitHub workflows to demonstrate reproducible output.
   - Demonstrate ability to communicate clearly in code, written text, and visual formats.
-  - Practice pair-coding, teamwork

 ## Requirements:

   - `tidyverse`
   - `R`
   - RStudio
-  - Typically also used to teach Git & GitHub.
+  - Git & GitHub.

 ## Instructions